tholuce/creaject/README.md

 4. pyyaml-6.0
 5. Jinja2 - https://pypi.org/project/Jinja2/

-### CLI:
+### CLI

     1. version - get version for create-project
     2. new - generates project from specified template
     3. template
+       1. init - creates new template
-       1. list - list of templates
+       2. list - list of templates
-       2. export <template name or emty>
+       3. export <template name or empty> (To which directory I should export?)
-       3. import <path to template dir or url> - imports template from remote or local dir
+       4. import <local path to template dir or a git url> - imports template from remote or local dir (where I should import?)

-    4. --path <path> - specified path to create project or inner in folder.
+       5. validate <path> - validate template folder specified path to create project or inner in folder.

-    5. validate <path> - validate template folder
+### CLI use cases
+1. creaject new - create new project from template (specified path to create project or inner in folder.)
+2. creaject template list
+3. creaject template import  <--path or default(current working directory)>
+4. creaject template export <--path  default(current working directory)>
+5. creaject template validate  <--path  default(current working directory)>

-### Workflow:
+### Workflow

 1. Create a project with some additional setup and teardown.
 2. specify info in variables and config.yml